jaydenwilliams-cyber/wireshark-traffic-analysis/README.md

 - Most common protocols
 - Frequently used ports

+Identified repeated connections to a single IP and analyzed potential scanning behavior.

 This automated approach reduces manual analysis time and helps identify patterns that may require further investigation.

 ## Key Findings